rackerlabs/support-how-to/content/how-to/cloud-servers/multifactor-authentication-from-the-cloud-control-panel/index.md

 Then, follow the steps to register and verify a device and authenticate by using the passcode sent to the device.

-### Log in to the Rackspace Cloud by using multi-factor authentication
+### Log in to the Rackspace Cloud by using multifactor authentication

-If you add multi-factor authentication capabilities to your account, authentication is a two-step process.
+If you add multifactor authentication capabilities to your account, authentication is a two-step process.

 **Prerequisites**